 - Freestyle and backstroke do not force your back to arch; however, you run the risk of developing or worsening pain related to your discs and other structures in your lower back due to the repetitive rotation in the lower back.

-Learn more: Lower Back Pain Symptoms and Causes
+Learn more: Causes of Lower Back Pain

 The bottom line is that there is no one best or safe stroke for anyone with back pain.
 It will depend on a number of factors, including the underlying cause of your back pain and your swimming ability, mechanics, and workout intensity.
 Because of potential risks involved, if you have back pain it's best to get advice from your doctor and/or physical therapist before starting a swimming exercise program.